“Failures are finger posts on the road to achievement.”

 So what’s needed is a smart and self-kind way to handle such situations instead of letting them lead to vicious self-beatings and to them dragging you down into negativity for the day or month.

-This week I’d like to share 9 habits that’ve helped me with that.
+This week I’d like to share 9 habits that have helped me with that.
 I hope they will be useful for you too.

 1. First, just accept how you feel.